SHTFDad may collect a share of sales or other compensation from the links on this page.

 - Don’t forget to check the pipes to your washing machine in the laundry room.

-2. Cloudburst (hurricane season)
+2. Cloudburst (Hurricane Season)

 Everyone needs to be prepared for the unexpected.
 Hurricanes, for example, are strong storms that cause life and property threatening hazards such as flooding, storm surge, high winds, and even tornadoes.

-To put it another way, hurricanes are storm systems with circulating air and sustained wind speeds of 74 miles per hour or higher according to Red Cross.
+To put it another way, hurricanes are storm systems with circulating air and sustained wind speeds of 74 miles per hour or higher according to the Red Cross.
 The strongest hurricanes can have wind speeds exceeding 155 miles per hour.
 Preparation is the best protection against the dangers of a hurricane.

 How to stay safe during a hurricane